**Please Note: This post contains referral links and I may make a small commission at no additional cost to you**

 We are committed to unconditionally loving our child.

-As frustrated as I was, I didn’t give up and kept knocking on therapist’s doors my son would connect with.
+As frustrated as I was, I didn’t give up and kept knocking on different therapist’s doors to find a therapist my son would connect with.

 As time went on, the therapist and I felt it was best to let Billy spend the whole hour with him instead of both of us in the room.

-My son and I had a habit of battling in front therapists and this was not beneficial to the sessions.
+My son and I had a habit of battling in front therapists and this was not beneficial to anyone.

 Each week, I would email the therapist about the issues that were going on and the therapist would address them with Billy.

-Over time, I began to see a gradual improvement in Billy.
+Over time, I began to see a slow, gradual improvement in Billy.

 Gradually, I realized how much my own ADHD affected my parenting.